dentarg/auth0-blog/_posts/authentication-best-practices-centralized-login.markdown

 * **Year 2**: Due to high demand, we're building native mobile apps for Android and iOS.
 We avoided authenticating our mobile apps in embedded WebView.
 This way, our users won't have to sign in again if they're already authenticated on their phone with another app that uses Google OAuth.
 * **Year 3**: We've been acquired by Google!
 Integration was fast and easy! 🎉

-These scenarios are heavily simplified, but they still demonstrate a few of the advantages of starting with centralized login and [OAuth protocols](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-12) from the beginning.
+These scenarios are simplified, but they still demonstrate a few of the advantages of starting with centralized login and [OAuth protocols](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-12) from the beginning.
 Doing so helps you future-proof your applications, making it easy to grow and integrate with other systems.

-## <span id="why-use-centralized-login"></span>Why Centralized Login is Considered Best Practice
+## <span id="why-use-centralized-login"></span>Why Centralized Login is Best Practice

 Centralized login has many advantages over an embedded login approach, including better security, improved Single Sign-On, simpler maintainability, native app implementation, and more.
 Let's explore these in more detail.